Writer and Educator in British Columbia, Canada

 His education includes an interdisciplinary bachelor's degree (B.A.Hons.
-York U, 1990) in Mass Communications & Creative Writing, as well as a master's degree in education (M.Ed.
-UVic, 2000) with a focus on curriculum design and development.
+Mass Communications & Creative Writing, York U. 1990), as well as a master's degree (M.Ed.
+UVic, 2000) with a focus on educational technology, critical media literacy, and curriculum development.
 (Darren's CV)

 Darren's multi-media credits include published fiction and journalism, photography, video, and stage-plays.
 He has worked with various ngo's, unions, and art org's in assorted advocacy and communication roles.
 His published contributions have appeared in print and on the web via such outlets as Quill & Quire, the Globe & Mail Online, Yonge Street Magazine, and the National Film Board.

-Darren has over 20 years experience serving several Canadian colleges and universities in various sessional/adjunct/associate professor and instructor roles, serving the humanities and social sciences.
+Darren has over 20 years experience with several Canadian colleges and universities in various sessional/adjunct/associate professor and instructor roles, serving language arts, humanities and social sciences.